FabricMC/fabric-docs/develop/blocks/transparency-and-tinting.md

 Let's use this API to register a tint, so that when our Waxcap block is placed on grass, it will look green, otherwise it'll look brown.

-In your **client initializer**, register your block, along with the appropriate logic.
+In your **client initializer**, register your block to the `ColorProviderRegistry`, along with the appropriate logic.

 @[code lang=java transcludeWith=:::color_provider](@/reference/latest/src/client/java/com/example/docs/appearance/ExampleModAppearanceClient.java)

-Now you'll see the block have a tint based on where its placed.
+Now, the block will be tinted based on where its placed.

 ![Block With Color Provider](/assets/develop/transparency-and-tinting/block_appearance_2.png)